chrisgurney/things2md/README.md

 - If they're not available, they're left blank and are _not_ substituted into templates.
 - `tags` are currently expanded as: `#tag1 #tag2 ...`.
-    - (If there's interest in other formats, such as a comma-separated or bulleted list, let me know.)
+    - _If there's interest in other formats, such as a comma-separated or bulleted list, let me know._

 #### Example Variable Usage

-From [things2md.json.example], here's a regular template:
+From [things2md.json.example](things2md.json.example), here's a regular type template, to get a sense of available variables:

 ```
 "name": "projects",